 Because most of the time, the “assert” section of a unit test is an equality check.
 It’s a simple way to say, “These are the property values I expect.”
 Having the same type is an implicit detail.

 There are even times when testing for equality is over-specification.
 In some situations, we care only about one property, not all of them.
 Both OCHamcrest and Swift Hamcrest support hasProperty matching.
-Even without Hamcrest, it’s why I recommend that Swift mock objects shouldn’t test for equality, but for an arbitrary predicate.
+Even without Hamcrest, it’s why I recommend that Swift mock objects shouldn’t test for equality.

 Over-specified tests are fragile tests.
 I usually don’t think about testing for a particular type.
 I’m even watchful when testing using equality.